ec-jrc/lisflood-lisvap/3_LISVAP_installation/index.md

 #### 2. Install dependencies

-Activate the LISVAP virtualenv that you should have already created.
+After activated the LISVAP virtualenv that you should have already created, install dependencies:

 ```bash
 pip install -r requirements.txt